Lexus ES 300h reliability & safety

 Lexus ES 300h reliability & problems

-The Lexus ES isn’t featured in our Driver Power 2018 customer satisfaction survey, as it’s only just gone on sale in the UK.
+The Lexus ES isn’t featured in our sister title Auto Express' Driver Power 2019 customer satisfaction survey, as it has only just gone on sale in the UK.

 However, the Lexus brand is typically to be found topping our satisfaction charts, and true to form it came in at number one in our latest Driver Power poll.

 Euro NCAP has yet to test the Lexus ES, but the model has been independently crash-tested in the US by the NHTSA – the body that originally inspired the Euro NCAP tests – and awarded a full five-star rating.
 Given the Lexus history of high NCAP scores, we don’t expect it to fare any worse under the NCAP regime.